1. Abraham

 “I came, I saw, I conquered.”

 I feel like some way or another, in school you always hear about this guy.
 In history, there’s always some kind of connection to him, but what has he even done?
 In my opinion, I’ve got no idea what Caesar has done.
 I know he fought a bunch of wars and was a questionable leader.
 Rome was one of the largest empires, and it was probably all because of this guy.
 Now in the present day, you would assume he’s not that influential, right?
 Wrong.
 Our calendar is the way it is because of him.
 It used to be 10 months, but when he came around, he decided it should be twelve months.
 Plus, all of the romance languages as well.
 Spanish, Portuguese, French, and Italian all because of Caesar.
-Overall, I’d say this guy is one of the most glazed yet influential people of all time.
+For the most part, I feel like a lot of people know Caesar just for who he is, rather than what he’s done, but somehow still gets talked about in history all the time.
+Julius Caesar may as well be one of the most glazed people in history of all time.

 3. George Washington